cenggel/cordova-loader/README.md

 The basic Cordova project setup is easy.
 Modify the `config.xml` file in the root of your Cordova project.
 Change `<content src="index.html" />` to `<content src="http://your-url-here?cordova=3.5.0" />`.
 Then run `cordova prepare` in your Cordova project directory.
 The `cordova` get variable is important to let Cordova Loader know that this is a request from a Cordova app and the version is also important in letting Cordova Loader know which version to serve.

 ###### Versioning
-The compiled cordova files are saved in `private/cordova/[version]` directories.
+The compiled Cordova files are saved in `private/cordova/[version]` directories.
 As new versions of Cordova come out some of the older versions of the client may still exist on phones Cordova Loader sends the version as a get variable in the request from the client.
 Cordova Loaders uses this version to load the correct version of the compiled assets.

 ================